Structured Authority

 Each stage reinforces the next.
 If any step is unclear or unsupported, visibility becomes inconsistent.

-Information is not simply stored and displayed.
-It is evaluated and selected.
-Visibility depends on how clearly expertise can be interpreted and trusted within that process.
+Visibility depends on how clearly your experience and legal skill can be interpreted and trusted within that process.

 This is where structure begins to matter most.